przemyslslaw/przemyslslaw.github.io/_pages/about.md

 News
 ======
 ![image](/images/science.png){: .align-right width="35%"}
 * Science published our [eLetter](https://zenodo.org/doi/10.5281/zenodo.13787981), along with an [editorial](https://www.science.org/doi/epdf/10.1126/science.adt2983) and [article](https://www.science.org/content/article/study-found-facebook-algorithm-didnt-promote-political-polarization-critics-doubt ) discussing its implications.
-In it, we call into question a widely reported [Science paper](https://www.science.org/doi/10.1126/science.abp9364), funded by Meta, which suggested that Facebook's news feed algorithm prevents misinformation.
+In it, we call into question a widely reported [Science paper](https://www.science.org/doi/10.1126/science.abp9364), funded by Meta, which suggested that Facebook's news feed algorithm is effective at preventing misinformation.
 * Our research on election polls on social media has been [covered by various media outlets](https://socialpolls.org/#/media), including [Tech Policy Press](https://www.techpolicy.press/x-polls-skew-political-realities-of-us-presidential-elections/), El País, Fox network, and Phys.org!
 * Our three submissions to the International Conference for Computational Social Science (IC2S2) have been accepted as talks!
 (Topics: social polls, global news coverage, and scientific promotion.)
 * Out of our four submissions to ICWSM'24 (including JQD:DM), two manuscripts -- about social media polls and news articles -- were accepted, and two other ones received "Revise and Resubmit" decisions, which typically end in acceptance as well.
 Congratulations SIMS lab!!!